walmartdigital/drone-sonar-scanner/README.md

 # Sonar Scanner Drone Plugin by Walmart

 ### Requirements:
-  * sonar-scanner.properties.
+  * sonar-project.properties.
 This file have to be on your project root directory, use this file to add specific (coverage path, files) information for your project.
 Ex:
   ```
   sonar.javascript.lcov.reportPaths=coverage/lcov.info
   sonar.coverage.exclusions=test/**/*.test.js,src/api.js,src/index.js